PrefectHQ/prefect/docs/guides/automations.md

 In a few quick changes, we are able to programatically create an automation that deploys workflows with custom parameters.

-TODO: Deployment that recreates the same 20 names creation except with a different endpoint or feature

 # Using an underlying .yaml file

 We can extend this idea one step further by utilizing our own .yaml interpretation of the automation, and registering that file with our UI.
 This simplifies the requirements of the automation by declaring it in its own .yaml file, and then registering that .yaml with the API.